As we head on down the tracks and into the weekend, it's open line Friday and the Rush Limbaugh program.

 And guess what about Father's Day?

-AT and T Well, two other facts.
+AT ⁇ T, well, two other facts.

-And ATT records a record number of collect calls on Father's Day.
+And AT ⁇ T records a record number of collect calls on Father's Day.

 Collect calls on Father's Day.

-So everybody still living off dear old Dad, even on Father's Day.
+So everybody still living off dear old dad, even on Father's Day.

-Uh so they're available.
+So they're available.

 That frankly surprises me.

-We have one of the largest server farms uh in all of the uh internet, so I'm looking into that too to find out if there is something you're doing wrong or if there's a problem that we're having.
+So I'm looking into that too to find out if there is something you're doing wrong or if there's a problem that we're having.

-You might also notice that when you go to rushlinbaugh.com and visit the uh the club Gitmo brochure, uh, where you'll also find the Club Gitmo gift shop.
+You might also notice that when you go to rushlimbaugh.com and visit the club Gitmo brochure, where you'll also find the Club Gitmo gift shop, you'll notice that we are also running side by side the five-day weather forecasts for Baghdad and Guantanamo Bay.

-Uh high temperature today, for example, in Baghdad was 114.
+High temperature today, for example, in Baghdad was 114.

 The high forecast today at Gitmo is slated to be 87.

-Uh that's for those of you sympathetic to Dick Durbin who are concerned about air conditioning being turned off and on in Gitmo.
+That's for those of you sympathetic to Dick Durbin who are concerned about air conditioning being turned off and on in Gitmo.

-I mean, we're we're we're doing everything we can to encourage uh visitors to the uh to Club Gitmo and and uh whatever we can put up there to make it enticing, uh we're more than willing to do.
+I mean, we're doing everything we can to encourage visitors to Club Gitmo and whatever we can put up there to make it enticing.

 This is a restriction that would be the first in the nation if it is approved.